-Having a good set of kitchen knives is essential for any cook.
-That’s why we did extensive research to find kitchen knives made in the USA.
-Below, you’ll find our research and tips on searching for the country of origin yourself.
-Enjoy!
+Having a good set of kitchen knives is essential for any cook, and there’s nothing higher quality than a knife set made in the USA.
+We did extensive research to find all the kitchen knives made in the USA.
+Below, you’ll find our research, tips on searching for the country of origin yourself, and information on where some of the most well-known brands in the industry are actually made.
+Enjoy finding some American-made knives!

 Rada Cutlery has been making knives in America since 1948 out of their facility in Waverly, Iowa.
 Their starter knife set is the perfect pickup for yourself or someone else who might be moving into a new home.
 They also have oak block sets and individual knives you can check out.